 By this stage, you should have a name for your business, a supplier to source products from and an eBay seller account.
-The next step is to start listing products.
+The next step is to start creating listings.
 Simply navigate to eBay and login to your account.
 Once inside, click the Listings tab in the Menu.

 a) Create a Title

-Therefore, it’s important to create unique, descriptive and keyword-rich titles.
+Therefore, it’s important to create unique and keyword-rich titles.
 Think about the phrases customers will use when searching on eBay, or try using a keyword suggestion tool such as Google Keyword Planner or WordStream to spark some ideas.

-The more keywords you include in the title, the greater chance your listing will appear in search results.
-In the above example, my listing will appear for several different variations of key-phrases including ‘ultrasonic pest repeller’ ‘plugin in pest repeller’ ‘ultrasonic insect repeller’ and so forth.
+The more keywords in the title, the more chance the listing will appear in search results.
+In the above example, my listing will appear for multiple variations including ultrasonic pest repeller, plugin pest repeller, ultrasonic insect repeller and so forth.

 b) Upload Images

-Uploading product images is fairly straightforward.
-You don’t need to take your own photos as you can simply use your suppliers images.
-Just right-click your mouse button when hovering over the image on your suppliers website, then click Save Image in the drop-down menu.
+Uploading images is easy.
+You don’t need to take your own photos as you can simply use the suppliers images.
+Just right-click your mouse when hovering over the image, then click Save Image in the drop-down menu.
 Repeat the process until all images are saved to your PC, then upload them to eBay.

 c) Add Item Specifics